 Using Color to Attract Birds

 When choosing plants, opt for the most colorful varieties, and choose cultivars that have both early and late-lasting color so they will attract birds as long as possible.
 Also investigate the colors of any fruit produced by the plants or autumn changes in foliage color to choose the best options for natural color to attract birds in all seasons.
-If a garden or flowerbeds are not available, consider adding colorful plants to large containers or window boxes instead, and change them seasonally for the most vibrant shades.
+If a garden or flowerbeds are not available, consider adding colorful plants to large containers, porch pots, or window boxes instead, and change them seasonally for the most vibrant shades.

 Birders who want to add an artificial touch of color to their yards have many options for supplementing natural plantings with a rainbow burst that can attract birds.